A FILM LOCATIONS SELF-GUIDED WALK

 BE ADVENTUROUS AND SAVE MONEY

-There are lots of Harry Potter tours on offer in London - and the prices range from manageable to exorbitant, whilst the quality varies.
+There are lots of similar tours on offer in London - and the prices range from manageable to exorbitant, whilst the quality varies.

 Even the so-called "free" guided tours are not actually free, since the guides will be pressurising you to tip them throughout the tour, and you'll end up forking out around £20 or more for a service that is advertised as "free", which, if you think about it, is somewhat misleading, the sort of stunt Tom Riddle might have pulled!

-Richard Jones's free Harry Potter tour, on the other hand, is exactly what it says it is - 100% free.
+Richard Jones's free Magical London tour, on the other hand, is exactly what it says it is - 100% free.

 Then there are the paid for tours, some of which will cost you upwards of £400 for a family of four, whilst, even the low cost London walks will set you back £26.

-But, why pay to go on a scheduled tour of the Harry Potter locations?
+But, why pay to go on a scheduled tour?

 By doing it yourself you will not only see all the locations (and many more besides) that are covered on the paid for tours, but you will also save yourself a great deal of money.